Creating Value In Schools

 For motivation, I tend to have just one, two or three things that I have to get done that day.
 They might be big, they might be little, but know that when you do find the time, that's the thing you're going to prioritise.
 So when you sit down at your screen again, you’re not saying, ‘Oh, what was I supposed to be doing?’

-• Is there something from the 7 ways to feel good this school year list you could promise for yourself this term?
+• What could you promise yourself from the 7 ways to feel good this school year

 • Next time you feel your stress levels rising: try the box breathing exercise.